AX-MMD/kk-plap-generator/README.md

 ___
 Author: AX-MMD
 Docs: https://github.com/AX-MMD/kk-plap-generator/tree/main?tab=readme-ov-file#intro
+Demonstration: Check the Koikatsu discord

-Koikatsu PLAP generator uses a Timeline interpolable as reference to generate keyframes for activable item and the Pregnancy+ pluggin.
+Koikatsu PLAP generator uses a Timeline interpolable as reference to generate keyframes for activable items and the Pregnancy+ plugin.
 It is meant to sync with a repetitive movement like forward-backward, up-down, etc.

 The process is as follows:
 - Export the Timeline Single File of your reference
 - Configure PLAP generator
 - Generate your PLAP files
-- Setup your scene (import `/resources/Plap1234.png` for an exemple with sound items)
+- Setup your scene (import `/resources/Plap1234.png` for an example with sound items)
 - Import the generated PLAP files to Timeline

 ### EXPORT TIMELINE SINGLE FILE ###############################################
 ___
 > In CharaStudio
-* Choose an interpolable like "GO Pos Waist", Hips, Dick, etc. Rotation is fine too.
+* Choose an interpolable like "GO Pos Waist", Hips, Dick, pshere/folder, etc. Rotation is fine too.
 * Rename it with an alias, can also just Rename -> ctrl+X -> ctrl+V.
-* Make sure the owner of that interpolable is selected (green) in your Workspace.
 * Timeline -> Single Files -> Save.

 > In PLAP generator
-* (Optionnal) Click Load and select "example.toml" to use a default config.
+* (Optional) Click `Load` and select "example.toml" to use a default config.
 * Drop the exported file into the file drop zone or use the `Select File` button.

 ### CONFIGURATION #############################################################
 ___
-Two required info for generation are the Name/alias of the chosen reference interpolable and the Time of a reference keyframe for that interpolable.
+The required info for generation is the Name/alias of the chosen reference interpolable and the Time of a reference keyframe for that interpolable.

 > In CharaStudio
 * Choose a keyframe where the interpolable is fully extended: